 -

 Version 2 of the Spatial Tool, released when the BEAD Project Application opens in late 2024, will be accompanied by a spatial service feature layer users can use to pull the PSAs and selected data characteristics about those PSAs into their own geographic information systems.
+This version of the map will not be made publicly available per federal mapping license restrictions.

 PSA Definition